DatDaiGia/CB_NLP_Recommendations/README.md

-# An Implement Recommendation by using Word2Vec
+# An Implement Recommendation by using Rake of NLTK